-This is occasionally known as "itenai" (a shortened form of 履いてない: "haitenai", which means "not wearing") in Japan, especially when the question "is she or isn't she wearing them" is left deliberately ambiguous.
+This is occasionally known as "itenai" (a shortened form of 履いてない: "haitenai", which means "not wearing (over legs/hips)") in Japan, especially when the question "is she or isn't she wearing them" is left deliberately ambiguous.

 - Mostly good guy version: Anko Mitarashi of Naruto wears only a jacket over a combination of fish net stocking and chain mail.
 (And a skirt.)

 - Kotoko-01 in Divergence Eve, in both seasons, she definitely dosen't wear panties underneath her piloting suits.